marlonklc/encantados-cardgame-online/README.md

 ### TODO LIST

-- [ ] adjust the first player to one which has less points
+- [ ] enable play the game multiple times until one player achieve 100 points
-- [ ] enable mimic card in available gardens
-- [ ] enable the cards expand on garden
+- [ ] enable the cards expand on garden (including mimics cards too)
 - [ ] create components to improve easy maintenance
 - [ ] able to play with more than two players (on future, because it changes a lot the game flow)
 - [ ] i18n - internationalization

 ## FIXES
 - [x] avoid leprechauns cards be down with mimics cards (on down moves)
+- [ ] use "ctx.activePlayers" to control current actions/stages on game instead of "G.currentAction"
 - [ ] avoid bug if song cards show modal without action (when need choose cards from discard, but there isn't)
 - [ ] avoid to down 2 creatures of different groups